xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 ### Configuring ACL with fragment-type

-Let us consider a scenario, where we want to allow only non-fragmented packets and any packet which is fragmented is denied.
 We will take into consideration packet type which is first-fragment.
-This will have MF bit set and have a fragment offset of 0 (this is the packet which escaped the keyword - fragments)
+MF=1 & FO=0 (this is the packet which escaped the keyword - fragments)

 <div class="highlighter-rouge">
 <pre class="highlight">